Successfully Collecting Small Claims Judgement

 Correcting Errors in Judgment

 To rectify a clerical mistake, submit the SC-108 form within a 30-day window at no cost for filing.
-If a hearing is arranged, the postal service will inform every party involved of the hearing date.
+If a hearing is arranged, the postal service will inform all parties of the hearing date.

-Quickly addressing such errors guarantees that the judgment properly mirrors what was decided by the court.
+Quickly addressing such errors ensures that the judgment accurately reflects the court's decision.

 Court Forms and Filing Fees

-If you’re filing a claim for up to $1,500, there is a charge of $30.
-Claims seeking between $1,500.01 and $5,000 require a fee of $50.
-Should the claimed amount exceed $5,000 – applicable only to individuals and not companies – the cost is set at a filing fee of $75.
-Individuals who file over 12 cases within a year are subject to an additional frequent filer surcharge of $100.
-There might also be extra charges for specific services like obtaining copies of documents or requesting delays.
+If you’re filing a claim for up to $1,500, there is a $30 fee.
+Claims seeking between $1,500.01 and $5,000 require a $50 fee.
+Should the claimed amount exceed $5,000 – applicable only to individuals, not companies – the filing fee is $75.
+Certain fees must be paid upfront unless waived by a court order.
+Individuals who file more than 12 cases in a year are subject to an additional frequent filer surcharge of $100.
+There may also be additional charges for specific services, such as obtaining copies of documents or requesting delays.

 Appeals to court have costs.
-Specifically, a $75 filing fee must be paid unless the applicant qualifies for and successfully obtains financial relief from this obligation by submitting the appropriate waiver form provided by the court.
+Specifically, a $75 filing fee must be paid unless the applicant qualifies for and successfully obtains a waiver of this obligation by submitting the appropriate waiver form provided by the court.

 For serving legal paperwork related to your case through the Sheriff’s Department, service fees are around $20.50.